testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/while-loop.md

 ---
-title: "Adding while loops in test cases"
+title: "While Loop in Test Cases"
 metadesc: "A while loop iterates through a few steps depending on a condition being true.
 How to use while loop in a test case in Testsigma"
 noindex: false
 order: 4.25